+29

 A company "could survive a reasonable hemorrhage (i.e., accounting losses) and perish from a two-minute lack of oxygen (i.e., lack of liquidity).
 There are all too many cases of companies that are described as "profitable" but perish for lack of cash.
 This is the case of companies that grow too fast.
-A company's survival depends not only on its ability to sell its products and services, but also to satisfy its creditors and pay off its debts to avoid bankruptcy.
+A company's survival depends not only on its ability to sell its products and services, but also to satisfy its creditors and pay off its debts to avoid bankruptcy. 🕳

-PHYSICAL CLIMATE
+PHYSICAL CLIMATE RISKS

-RISKS

 WHAT ARE PHYSICAL CLIMATE RISKS?

 Physical climate risks refer to financial risks that arise directly from the physical impacts of climate change and climate events.
 They are categorized into chronic and acute risks.
 Chronic risks refer to climate variability, gradual temperature and precipitation shifts, or sea-level rise.
 Acute risks are extreme events such as floods, droughts, heat and cold waves, wildfires, and storms. whose frequency and severity are amplified by climate change.
-Physical hazards affect businesses every day.
-Physical climate risks have very tangible financial consequences today, and they are expected to increase rapidly, especially in Europe where temperatures are rising more than twice the global average.
+Physical hazards affect businesses everv dav.
+Physical climate risks have very tangible financial consequences today, and they are expected to 30 tangible financial consequences today, and they are expected to increase rapidly, especially in Europe where temperatures are rising more than twice the global average.
 They affect sales, production costs, working conditions, productivity, and cause disruptions and damage to assets, infrastructures, and supply chains.
 They directly affect the businesses' cash-flows, asset values, and credit ratings.
-WHAT ARE THE DIMENSIONS OF PHYSICAL CLIMATIC RISKS?
+WHAT ARE THE DIMENSIONS OF Physical climatic risks?